RJPearson94/terraform-provider-twilio/docs/data-sources/messaging_phone_number.md

 The following attributes are exported:

 - `id` - The ID of the phone number (Same as the SID)
-- `sid` - The SID of the Twilio phone number to associated with the messaging service (Same as the ID)
+- `sid` - The SID of the Twilio phone number associated with the messaging service (Same as the ID)
 - `service_sid` - The messaging service SID associated with the phone number
 - `account_sid` - The account SID associated with the phone number
 - `capabilities` - The capabilities that are enabled for the phone number